How to buy the right child car seat

 Sometimes, the angle of the car’s back seat or the position of its seatbelt mountings and buckles can get in the way of a good seat, making it useless.

-Strap your child in and have a go at making all the adjustments.
-Make sure you’re happy with the fit of the seat in the car and your child in the seat.
+Strap in your child and have a go at making all the adjustments.
+Make sure you’re happy with the fit of the seat in the car and of your child in the seat.

 Again, this is your chance to ask the retailer questions before you are on your own at home with the seat and a confusing set of instructions.